Thomas Young (American revolutionary): Philadelphia

-Young also suggested the name of Vermont for the new state north of Massachusetts, which was originally called New Connecticut.
-The reasoning in his letter to the Vermont Constitutional Convention in 1777 was that most of Vermont was in the Green Mountains, said to have been named by Samuel de Champlain.
-Young chose to combine "vert" (green) with "mont" (mountain) to honor the Green Mountain Boys.
+Young's suggestion of the name Vermont derived from the fact that most of Vermont was in the Green Mountains, said to have been named by Samuel de Champlain.
+Young chose to combine Latin terms "vert" (green) with "mont" (mountain) to honor the Green Mountain Boys.
 Young named several communities in New York state, including Amenia.

-Young died in Philadelphia on June 24, 1777, aged 46.
+Young died in Philadelphia on June 24, 1777, aged 46, of a fever contracted while working in a military hospital.

 Deism

 In 1772 Young published a deist statement of beliefs in a Boston newspaper.